Phranciz/Phranciz/README.md

-<h1>Hi, I'm Francis! <br/> <a> 3D artist</a>, <a>Blender generalist </a>, <a> freelancer </a></h1>
+<h1>Hi, I'm Francis! <br/> <a> 3D artist</a>, <a>Blender generalist </a>,<a> Future game developer</a></h1>
 <h2>👨‍💻 ABOUT ME:</h2>

-<b> I specialize in creating high quality digital visuals and cinematic renders for games, brands, and digital experiences, I enjoy transforming ideas into fully realized digital scenes through modeling, texturing, lighting, and rendering.
-This GitHub portfolio is a space where I document my workflow, showcase finished projects, and share my growth as a digital artist. i'm also into game development and currently exploring unreal engine </b>
+ I specialize in creating high quality digital visuals and cinematic renders for games, brands, and digital experiences, I enjoy transforming ideas into fully realized digital scenes through modeling, texturing, lighting, and rendering.
+This GitHub portfolio is a space where I document my workflow, showcase finished projects, and share my growth as a digital artist. i'm also into game development and currently exploring unreal engine.

-- <b> Technical skills </b>
--
+  - <b>🌱 LEARNING:</b> Currently exploring game development with unreal engine.
  <h2>🛠 TECHNICAL SKILLS</h2>

   - 3D modelling